vettloffah/woo-swell-migrate/README.md

  * Migrate customers in batches.
 Duplicate records will be skipped.
  * This uses the swell `migrate` feature, which is faster for large record sets.
  * Specify number of woocommerce pages to migrate per batch.
 Swell recommends
- * less than 1,000 records per batch, which would be 100 pages at the default
+ * less than 1,000 records per batch, which would be 10 pages at the default
- * 10 records per page in woocommerce.
+ * 100 records per page in this library.
  */
- await ws.migrateCustomers({ pagesPerBatch: 50 })
+ await ws.migrateCustomers({ pagesPerBatch: 5 }) // 500 records per batch

 ```
 After that, your store should be pretty close to what it is in WooCommerce, assuming your woocommerce store hasn't been too customized.